Jewels of Diana, Princess of Wales: Gold weave bracelet and Patek Philippe gold watch

-For Diana's 20th birthday her then-fiancé Prince Charles gave her a gold woven bracelet along with a Calatrava 18K yellow gold watch by Swiss maker Patek Philippe which cost around £4,000.
+For Diana's 20th birthday her then-fiancé Prince Charles gave her a gold woven bracelet along with a Calatrava 18 carat yellow gold watch by Swiss maker Patek Philippe which cost around £3,500.
 They were both worn at Windsor in 1983.

 Gold charm bracelet

 Diana did not often wear this piece in public, which was a wedding gift from her husband.
 Each year on their anniversary, he gave his wife a different charm.
-The bracelet included a miniature of St Paul's Cathedral, where the couple married, a pair of ballet shoes, as the Princess loved ballet, a polo cap, representing her husband's love of the sport, a bear, as Diana loved teddy bears, an apple that symbolized her fondness for New York, and a pig.
+The bracelet included a miniature of St Paul's Cathedral, where the couple married, a pair of ballet shoes, as the princess loved ballet, a polo cap, representing her husband's love of the sport, a bear, as Diana loved teddy bears, an apple that symbolized her fondness for New York, and a pig.
 Two other charms with the engravings W and H were given to her by the Prince when their two sons were born.